pcarbo/bmapathway/README.md

-  originally stored in files for use by the program [BIMBAM](http://www.bcm.edu/cnrc/mcmcmc/index.cfm?pmid=18981), but these files are not available here because they are large, and would infringe on privacy needs.
-Therefore, these functions are unlikely to be useful unless you have access to these files, or to the files from the original WTCCC analysis.
+  originally stored in files for use by the program [BIMBAM](http://www.bcm.edu/cnrc/mcmcmc/index.cfm?pmid=18981), but these files are not available here because they are large, and would infringe on privacy of study participants.
+Therefore, the functions in this folder are unlikely to be useful unless you have access to the BIMBAM files, or to the files from the original WTCCC study.

 + Inside the **[genes](MATLAB/genes)** folder are functions and a script, [getgenedata.m](MATLAB/genes/getgenedata.m), for reading